 English as a Second Language

-The College offers comprehensive credit courses in English as a Second Language (ESL) with beginning, intermediate, and advanced levels of English classes for non-native speakers of English.
+The College offers comprehensive college credit courses in English as a Second Language (ESL) with beginning, intermediate, and advanced levels of English classes for non-native speakers of English.
 Classes include interactive learning activities, audio language lab practice, computer and Internet lab practice, as well as textbook reading and writing assignments.
 All courses focus on increasing the listening, speaking, reading, grammar and writing skills of the students.

 Financial Assistance and Tuition